 Of course, when you visit Languedoc in the South of France, there is so much more to do besides drink wine.
 There are charming villages and towns to explore, beautiful beaches to relax at, and luxurious chateaus to rest your head.

 We spent our first few days at a stylish bed and breakfast in the town of Montreal, near Carcassonne.
-Unfortunately they were selling the property, or I would highly recommend it for couples visiting the region.
+Unfortunately, they were selling the property, or I would highly recommend it for couples visiting the region.
 Splitting up our week in Languedoc between two locations allowed us to cover more ground without endless hours in the car.
+Another fun way to explore the area without all the driving is via a barge cruise on the Canal du Midi.

 Chateau Les Carrasses

 If you are looking for even more luxury, its five-star sister property, Chateau St. Pierre de Serjac, also offers a gourmet restaurant and on-site spa.
-We actually popped over their for dinner and a spa treatment one afternoon.
-(Note: we were hosted for dinner and spa treatments at Chateau St. Pierre de Serjac but paid for our stay at Chateau Les Carrasses.)
+We actually popped over there for dinner and a spa treatment one afternoon.

 Tips for Wine Tasting in the South of France